National Fascist Party: Influence outside Italy

 The National Fascist Party model was very influential beyond Italy.
 In the twenty-one-year interbellum period, many political scientists and philosophers sought ideological inspiration from Italy.
 Mussolini's establishment of law and order to Italy and its society was praised by Winston Churchill, Sigmund Freud, George Bernard Shaw and Thomas Edison, as the Fascist Government combated organised crime and the Mafia with violence and vendetta (honour).

-Italian Fascism influenced Adolf Hitler's Nazi Party, the Russian Fascist Organization, Brit HaBirionim, the British Union of Fascists, the Romanian National Fascist Movement (the National Romanian Fascia and National Italo-Romanian Cultural and Economic Movement).
+Italian Fascism influenced Adolf Hitler's Nazi Party, the Imperial Rule Assistance Association, the FET y de las JONS, the Ustashe, the Russian Fascist Organization, Brit HaBirionim, the British Union of Fascists, the Romanian National Fascist Movement (the National Romanian Fascia and National Italo-Romanian Cultural and Economic Movement).
 The Sammarinese Fascist Party established a government in San Marino with a politico-philosophic basis that was essentially Italian Fascism.
 In the Kingdom of Yugoslavia, Milan Stojadinović established his Yugoslav Radical Union, which was based on Fascism.
 Party members wore green shirts, Šajkača caps and used the Roman salute.
 Stojadinović also took to calling himself Vodja.
 In Switzerland, pro-Nazi Colonel Arthur Fonjallaz of the National Front became an ardent Mussolini admirer after visiting Italy in 1932 and advocated the Italian annexation of Switzerland, whilst receiving Fascist foreign aid.
 The country was host for two Italian politico-cultural activities: the International Centre for Fascist Studies (CINEF — Centre International d' Études Fascistes), and the 1934 congress of the Action Committee for the Universality of Rome (CAUR — Comitato d' Azione della Università de Roma).
 In Spain, the writer Ernesto Giménez Caballero, in Genio de España (The Genius of Spain, 1932) called for the Italian annexation of Spain, led by Mussolini presiding an international Latin Catholic empire.
-He then progressed to be closely associated with Falangism, leading to discarding the Spanish annexation to Italy.
+He then progressed to be closely associated with Falangism, leading to him discarding the idea of Spanish annexation to Italy.
 In India, Italian Fascism and particularly the Opera Nazionale Balilla, influenced B.S.
 Moonje and the Hindu Mahasabha.
 In Brazil, Italian Fascism played a role in inspiring and financing Plínio Salgado's Brazilian Integralist Action.